gem-pasteur/macsyfinder/doc/source/user_guide/model_definition.rst

 * The element root of a System's model is "model".

-  * It has a mandatory attribute: "inter_gene_max_space", an integer representing the maximal number of components without a match between two components with a match for a component profile in order to consider them contiguous (part of a same *cluster*).
+  * It has a mandatory attribute: "inter_gene_max_space", an integer representing the maximal number of components without a match between two components with a match for a component profile in order to consider them contiguous (part of a same *Cluster*).
   * The version of the XML grammar (the actual version is "2.0")
   * The element "model" may have attributes: